jms5151/VBD_R0_constraints_Africa/README.md

 # Zika virus in Africa

-Description: The code provided supports the study titled 'Vector competence and biting behaviour shape the present and future of Zika virus transmission patterns in Africa'.
-This code runs alternative models for predicting R0, based on traits that vary with mosquito ancestry (i.e., genetic population variation) and climate.
+Description: The repository was used to develop a project exploring the role of mosquito ancestry and climate in limiting ZIKV transmission in Africa.
+The cleaned and streamlined codes are available in another repository: 'https://github.com/jms5151/ZIKV_Africa/blob/main/README.md'.

 Authors: Jamie M. Caldwell, Louis Lambrechts, and Noah Rose

-The main code for this project is run_R0_models.R.